syok71/MSDSRA_ActiveControl/Read_Me.txt

 All programs are perfomed based on the MATLAB progam.
 In order to run the progrom, it requires FERUM(Finite Element Reliability Using Matlab) being installed.
 For more information on FERUM, please visit http://www.ce.berkeley.edu/projects/ferum/.
+The code also uses Genz algorithm that is already included in the code with a file name "qsimvnv.m".
+For more information on FERUM, please visit http://www.math.wsu.edu/faculty/genz/homepage.

 How to use the developed Matlab code: